-Whether it’s piles of old files that need to be thrown out or relationships that are no longer serving you, sometimes it’s good to take stock on what’s working and not working in your business.
-Here are three areas of your business you’ll want to declutter.
+Whether it’s piles of old files that need to be thrown out or relationships that are no longer serving you, sometimes it’s good to evaluate what’s working and not working in your business.
+Here are three areas of your business you may want to declutter.

 Over the years I’ve discovered that most things in life can be improved with a good spring cleaning.
 Your business is no different.

 Your business is the same way.
-Whether it’s piles of old files that need to be thrown out or relationships that are no longer serving you, sometimes it’s good to take stock on what’s working and not working in your business, clean out what’s not working so you can open up the space to more of what you DO want.
+Whether it’s piles of old files that need to be thrown out or relationships that are no longer serving you, sometimes it’s good to take stock of what’s working and not working in your business and clean out what’s not working so you can open up the space to more of what you DO want.
 And yes, this sounds sort of woo-woo, but it actually does work.

-So ready to get that ‘spring clean feeling’ in your biz?
+Ready to get that “spring clean feeling” in your biz?
 Here are a few places to get started:

-3. Get rid of the clutter in your office.
-Are there things that need to be mailed (for instance, books you borrowed from people and need to be returned)?
+Get rid of the clutter in your office.
+Are there things that need to be mailed (for instance, books you borrowed from people that need to be returned)?
 Or do you have things you really need to donate?
 Box them up and ship them out!

-1. Are you in relationships that are no longer serving you?
-Maybe you’re in different places or one of you has changed and it’s no longer a good fit.
+Are you in relationships that are no longer serving you?
+Maybe you’re in different places, or one of you has changed and it’s no longer a good fit.
 Be honest here.
 And be thorough.
-Look at your friends, associates, biz partners, JV or affiliate relationships, clients (yes even clients) and team members.
-If something isn’t working (and yes, you know it’s not working, your gut has probably already zeroed in the relationships you need to take a closer look at) then you probably need to move on.
-(Or at the very least, change the relationship.)
+Look at your friends, associates, business partners, joint venture or affiliate relationships, clients (yes, even clients), and team members.
+If something isn’t working (and you know it’s not working — your gut has probably already zeroed in on the relationships you need to take a closer look at), then you probably need to move on.
+(Or, at the very least, change the relationship.)

-1. Are there things you’re either doing or not doing that you know would move you forward?
-Maybe you want to start exercising regularly, meditating, journaling, or just getting your ezine out each week?
-Or maybe you’re wasting a lot of time on things that aren’t serving you or moving you forward in your business?
-Take a look at what you’re doing on a daily basis to see if that’s helping you or hindering you.
+Are there things you’re either doing or not doing that you know would move you forward?
+Maybe you want to start exercising regularly, meditating, journaling, or just getting your ezine out each week.
+Or maybe you’re wasting a lot of time on things that aren’t serving you or moving you forward in your business.
+Take a look at what you’re doing on a daily basis to see if those things are helping you or hindering you.

 None of these tasks are necessarily things you’re going to enjoy, but once you do them, you’ll be amazed at how good you’ll feel (and how much energy it frees up for you).
 And don’t be surprised if you start seeing a flood of things you want come pouring into your business.